CoderDojoSV/beginner-python/Day-7/README.md

 - Here is an example of the growing version (please turn off your sound): http://playsnake.org/

 After creating the paddle game, you should know everything you need to know to create the version that speeds up, which is the easier version.
-So if you want to  make this game, go for it.
+So let's make this game!

-If you are up for a challenge, the following will take you through how to make the growing version of snake.
-This uses a lot of lists and functions, which were covered earlier.

-###Growing Snake